DeseanCarter/wiki-search/README.md

 # NOTES(in-production)

-# At the moment the code makes a query search to the MediaWiki API, from there we return a response json with multiple urls of query page.
-App still needs sub-domain extraction and POST requests.
+# At the moment the app makes a query search to the MediaWiki API, from there we return a response json with multiple urls of query page.
+I then map over the response and return a lists of urls for the queried search.
+App still needs sub-domain extraction.